-Drinking water in Germany is probably subject to more controls than any other foodstuff and has to conform to strict standards.
-After the water has been treated, its chemical and microbiological parameters are tested at the waterworks.
-They must meet the quality requirements specified by law.
-The conditions change when drinking water is fed into the household water system.
-In household systems, the water pressure is lower than in the supply pipe; drinking water is heated or is used irregularly and stays in the pipes for days or weeks without moving.
-A small number of bacteria can enter the water system, settle on the internal walls of the pipes and multiply very well under ideal conditions.
+Drinking water is probably subject to more controls in Germany than any other foodstuff and has to comply with strict standards.
+After the water has been treated, its chemical and microbiological parameters are tested at the waterworks to ensure it meets the quality requirements specified by law.However, conditions change when drinking water is fed into the household water system.
+Here, the water pressure is lower than in the main supply pipe; drinking water is heated or used irregularly and stays in the pipes for days or weeks without moving.
+When fitting the piping, a small number of bacteria can enter the water system, settle on the internal walls of the pipes and multiply very well under ideal conditions.
 Water experts call these deposits biofilm.
 Biofilm is a kind of bacterial community.
-The bacteria use this film to protect themselves from heat and also from chemicals (e.g. chlorine).
-It is almost impossible to remove completely by flushing, disinfecting, etc.Therefore, Germany's Drinking Water Ordinance has established standards for water quality.
+The bacteria use this film to protect themselves from heat and chemicals (e.g. chlorine).
+It is nearly impossible to remove them completely by flushing, disinfecting, etc.Therefore, Germany's Drinking Water Ordinance has established standards for water quality.
 One drop of drinking water is allowed to contain up to 100 pathogens.
 This amount of pathogens is not dangerous to healthy individuals.
 They can drink the water without any worries and use it for daily personal hygiene.
 However, for people who have a weak immune system due to illness or who are not yet fully grown, such levels of pathogens can lead to a serious health danger.
 This is why medical facilities must meet higher standards on water quality.

-When reprocessing medical devices such as endoscopes that are used within the human body, high quality cleaning and disinfection in accordance with DIN EN ISO 15883 are vital.
-Particular attention needs to be given to meeting the specifications for the quality of the water used for final rinsing, to ensure residues from cleaning and disinfectant solutions are removed as completely as possible from the exterior and interior of the endoscope.In their specifications for hygiene in the reprocessing of medical devices, the Commission for Hospital Hygiene and Infection Prevention (KRINKO) at the Robert Koch Institute (RKI) and the Federal Institute for Drugs and Medical Devices (BfArM) recommend the use of validated processes.
-They also provide details of threshold values for water quality to avoid the transmission of microorganisms on reprocessed endoscopes.With our safe sterile filters for use on cleaning guns for rinsing medical devices (e.g. endoscopes), as well as our inline filters serving as a barrier on the inlet pipe of medical devices that use water (e.g. birth pools and cleaning and disinfection devices for endoscopes), we give you support for infection prevention in your medical facility.
+When reprocessing medical devices such as endoscopes, which are used within the human body, high-quality cleaning and disinfection in accordance with DIN EN ISO 15883 are vital.
+Particular attention needs to be given to meeting the specifications for the quality of the water used for final rinsing, to ensure residues from cleaning and disinfectant solutions are removed as completely as possible from the exterior and interior of the endoscope.In their specifications for hygiene in the reprocessing of medical devices, the Commission for Hospital Hygiene and Infection Prevention (KRINKO) at the Robert Koch Institute (RKI) and the German Federal Institute for Drugs and Medical Devices (BfArM) recommend the use of validated processes.
+They also provide details of threshold values for water quality, with the aim to avoid the transmission of microorganisms on reprocessed endoscopes.With our safe sterile filters for use on cleaning guns for rinsing medical devices (e.g. endoscopes), as well as our inline filters serving as a barrier on the inlet pipe of medical devices that use water (e.g. birth pools and cleaning and disinfection devices for endoscopes), we give you support for infection prevention in your medical facility.

 In hospitals, withdrawal points for water represent a special interface between technical and hygienic requirements.